• Skip to primary navigation

 These pear muffins will keep fresh for up to 4 days in an air-tight container or up to 4 months in the freezer.
 To thaw the frozen muffins, just place them on a counter for 15 minutes until they are at room temperature.
 You can also microwave frozen muffins for 35 seconds to thaw.

-baked muffins cooling on a rack
+The baked muffins cooling on a rack.

 More Gluten Free Muffin Recipes:

-a basket full of pear muffins
+A basket full of pear muffins.

 Paleo Pear Muffins